Arcadia-Science/2022-actin-prediction/README.md

 The first step is to launch the Binder instance.
 Binder is a service that turns a Git repo into a collection of interactive notebooks that can be executed on a temporary cloud machine.
-Binder is currently free, so there is no cost to use to try it out!
+Binder is currently free, so there is no cost to using it!
 We built the Binder for this repository on [Pangeo Binder](https://pangeo-binder.readthedocs.io/en/prod/).
 This BinderHub provides slightly more powerful compute, but [to combat users who were using the service illicitly](https://github.com/pangeo-data/pangeo-binder/issues/195), you have to login via GitHub and can only have one instance running at a time.
 GitHub accounts are also free, so you can create one if you don't already have one.